freenas/freenas-docs/userguide/network.rst

 exchange frames to monitor the link.

 **LACP:** supports the IEEE 802.3ad Link Aggregation Control Protocol (LACP) and the Marker Protocol.
-LACP will negotiate a set of aggregable links with the peer into one or more link aggregated groups (LAGs).
+LACP negotiates a set of aggregable links with the peer into one or more link aggregated groups (LAGs).
 Each LAG is composed of ports of the same speed, set to full-duplex operation.
 Traffic is balanced across the ports in the LAG with the greatest total speed; in most cases there will only be one LAG which contains all ports.
 In the event of changes in physical connectivity, link aggregation will quickly converge to a new configuration.
-LACP must be configured on the switch as well.
+LACP must be configured on the switch, and LACP does not support mixing interfaces of different speeds.
+Only interfaces that use the same driver, like two *igb* ports, are recommended for LACP.
+Using LACP for iSCSI is not recommended, as iSCSI has built-in multipath features which are more efficient.

 **Load Balance:** balances outgoing traffic across the active ports based on hashed protocol header information and accepts incoming